jroivas/just-open/README.md

     ls -la --color=tty filename

-In case the filename should not be the last, use "$F" which is expaned to be the filename:
+In case the filename should not be the last, use "$F" which is expanded to be the filename:

     "runners": {